infinum/ios-handbook/Rx/Naming style.md

 }
 ```

-We delcare these in our namespace `struct`, not to polute the rest of the project.
+We declare these in our namespace `struct`, not to polute the rest of the project.
 Afterwards, simply use them in our default I/O approach during the initial binding:

 ```swift
 struct ViewOutput {